Hansenmarcelinoazali/Final_Project_Automation/README.md

 ### Automation for web :

 failed to build web automation because some schenario does not meet expectations.
+Succes to archived report

 ### Automation for API :

 Success to build.
+Succes to archived report